Devographics/StateOfJS-legacy/surveys/2018/website/src/content/introduction.md

-<span class="first-line"><span class="first-letter">JavaScript</span> is always changing.</span> New libraries, new frameworks, new languages… It's part of the fun, but it can also feel overhwelming sometimes.
+<span class="first-line"><span class="first-letter">JavaScript</span> is always changing.</span> New libraries, new frameworks, new languages… It's part of the fun, but it can also feel overwhelming sometimes.

 That's where the State of JavaScript survey comes in: this year, we surveyed over 20,000 JavaScript developers to figure out what they're using, what they're happy with, and what they want to learn.
 And the result is a unique collection of stats and insights that will hopefully help you make your own way through the JavaScript ecosystem.